Michael-Ishak/Retired-Async-Crypto-Infrastructure/README.md

 4. Strategy Implementation: Includes implementations of various trading strategies, such as momentum based, trend-following and statistical/mathematical strategies.

 This is the remnants of my old code, please feel free to use any part of the code as you'd like!

+P.S.
+Some files are missing, such as the send_failed_order file which would send an email about what went wrong to the host if something went wrong.
+I didn't include this because there was sensitive data within those files.
+However, templates for these files can be found elsewhere on my github.

+If there is anything else you have questions about, feel free to message me!